ValeraT1982/ObjectsComparer/README.md

 False by default.
 If true, empty enumerables and null values will be considered as equal values.

-Comparison Settings class allows to store custom values than can be used in custom comparers.
+Comparison Settings class allows to store custom values that can be used in custom comparers.
 ```csharp
 SetCustomSetting<T>(T value, string key = null)
 GetCustomSetting<T>(string key = null)